Hungarian Figure Skating Championships

-The Hungarian Figure Skating Championships (Magyarország évi Műkorcsolyázó Bajnoksága) are an annual figure skating competition organized by the Hungarian National Skating Federation (Magyar Országos Korcsolyázó Szövetség) to crown the national champions of Hungary.
+The Hungarian Figure Skating Championships (Magyarország évi műkorcsolyázó bajnoksága) are an annual figure skating competition organized by the Hungarian National Skating Federation (Magyar Országos Korcsolyázó Szövetség) to crown the national champions of Hungary.
 The first official Hungarian Championships were held in 1900 in Budapest and consisted of events in speed skating and figure skating.
 Men and women competed in the same event until 1924, when a separate women's event was held.
 Pair skating was added in 1928 and ice dance in 1949.
 There were periodic interruptions early on, especially during World War I, but the championships have been held without interruption since 1946.
 Since 2014, the senior-level championships, as well as the junior-level pairs and ice dance championships, have been held in conjunction with the skating federations of the Czech Republic, Poland, and Slovakia as part of the Four Nationals Figure Skating Championships.
-Junior-level singles skaters and novice-level skaters in all disciplines compete in a separate competition that is exclusive to Hungary.
+Junior-level singles skaters compete in a separate competition that is exclusive to Hungary.

-Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior, junior, and novice levels, although not every discipline is held every year due to a lack of participants.
-László Vajda currently holds the record for winning the most Hungarian Championship titles in men's singles (with ten), while Júlia Sebestyén holds the record in women's singles (with nine).
-Marianna Nagy and László Nagy hold the record in pair skating (with eight), and Krisztina Regőczy and András Sallay hold the record in ice dance (with nine).
+Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels, although each discipline may not necessarily be held every year due to a lack of participants.
+László Vajda currently holds the record for winning the most Hungarian Championship titles in men's singles (with ten), while Júlia Sebestyén holds the record in women's singles (with nine), and Krisztina Regőczy and András Sallay hold the record in ice dance (with nine).
+László Kondi holds the record in pair skating (with ten), but these were not all won with the same partner.